Nav

 What Are the Final Stages of a Brain Tumor?

-As patients near the glioblastoma end-of-life stage, patients may lose the ability to speak, eat, and move.
+In the final months of glioblastoma, patients may lose the ability to speak, eat, and move.
 They may also suffer from seizures, hallucinations, or changes in breathing pattern.

 The skin may take on a bluish tint, and the patient may become increasingly lethargic.
 While these signs and symptoms do not provide a precise timeline, recognizing one or more of them may signal to families and caregivers that the end is near.